Lecture Notes in Statistical Mechanics and Mesoscopics

 {\bf Domain walls.-- } It is possible to argue that in 1D there is no phase transition at finite temperature.
 The argument goes as follows: consider a mixture of states with one domain wall.
 For such state $E[\rho]=E_0+2\epsilon$, where $\epsilon$ is the cost of the domain wall.
 But the entropic contribution is $S[\rho]=\ln[\mathcal{N}]$ where $\mathcal{N}$ is the length of the chain.
-It follows that for any finite $T$ the ground state does not minimize $F[\rho]$ at the thermodynamic limit.
+It follows that for any finite $T$ the ground state, or any (exclusive) mixture of ground-like states, do not minimize $F[\rho]$ at the thermodynamic limit.
+We can lower $E[\rho]$ by adding states that have with equal probability any magnetization.
+Consequently we get huge fluctuations whose relative amplitude does not diminish, in contrast with the ${(\mathcal{N})^{-1/2}}$ prediction of the mean-field Gaussian estimate.
 Therefore spontaneous magnetization at finite temperature is impossible.

-The above argument fails in 2D because the energy of a domain is $E[\rho]=E_0+\mathcal{N}^{1/2}\epsilon$, which does not threat the stability of the ground state.
-In fact it is possible to refine the Domain wall approach and deduce that for the ${d=2}$ Ising model there exist spontaneous magnetization at finite temperature [see Huang p.349], in consistency with the exact solution.

-The possibility to witness phase transition at $d=2$ is limited to systems with discrete symmetries.
+The above argument fails in 2D because the energy cost of a domain $E[\rho]=E_0+\mathcal{N}^{1/2}\epsilon$ domeiniate over the entropic contribution.
+In fact it is possible to refine the domain wall approach and deduce that for the ${d=2}$ Ising model there exists spontaneous magnetization at finite temperature [see Huang p.349], in consistency with the exact solution. {\em However}, the possibility to witness phase transition at $d=2$ is limited to systems with discrete symmetries.
 The Mermin-Wagner theorem states that a continuous symmetry cannot be spontaneously broken at finite temperature in $d\le2$ systems with short-range interactions.
 See discussion of the Heisenberg model.

 \makeatletter{} \sheadB{Phase transitions - field theory}